-I am currently a doctoral candidate at Michigan State University in Dr. Richard Kobe's research group.
+I am currently a doctoral candidate at Michigan State University in Dr. Richard Kobe's research group, dual-advised by Dr. Sarah McCarthy-Neumann.
 I am working toward a dual-Ph.D. in the Department of Forestry and the Department of Ecology, Evolutionary Biology, and Behavior.
-In addition, I have completed a certification in Forest Carbon Science, Policy, and Management and am working toward a certificate in Arc GIS.

 For my post-doctoral research, I would like to investigate how wildland fires influence plant-soil feedbacks and forest succession.
 In particular, I am interested in how microbial communities shift post-fire and how that affects which tree species are best able to re-establish within that space.

 I am currently looking for a post-doctoral position in forest ecology on the west coast (CA preferred).
 Please contact me if you are interested.

 I plan on presenting the preliminary results of a review f fire effects on plant-soil feedback and hosting a Fire Circle with Dr. Andy Vander Yacht at the Association for Fire Ecology International Fire Ecology and Management Conference in Tuscon, AZ.

 August 17-19 I attended ComSciCon 2019, a workshop designed to train and empower graduate students to communicate their research effectively to broad audiences.

 August 11-16 I gave an oral presentation at the Ecological Society of America Annual Meeting in Louisville, KY.
 Tree seedling shade tolerance arises from interactions with microbes and low light.